virtual-labs/exp-pelton-wheel-iitk/experiment/aim.md

-<b>To study the performance of a Pelton Turbine and draw operating characteristics of Pelton Turbine</b>
+To study the performance of a Pelton Turbine and draw operating characteristics of Pelton Turbine</b>